bhattlab/lathe/README.md

     cd metagenomics_workflows

-And create the new conda environment with
+And create the new conda environments with

 	conda update conda
-	conda env create -f <absolute path to>/envs/environment.yml
+	conda env create -f <absolute path to>/envs/mgwf.yml conda env create -f <absolute path to>/envs/snakemake.yml

 Now activate the environment with

     source activate mgwf
+    source activate snakemake

 This is a step that must be repeated whenever using any metagenomics workflow.